Getting Started

 Regeneration using a new prompt or remixing with the existing prompt updates the preview, specification, and code.

 To delete a component, hover over the component name in the sidebar and select its delete button.
-Data cards, data tables, and charts can be deleted.
+Data cards and charts can be deleted.

 Publishing

-Once you are happy with your app, you can publish it to Plotly Cloud or Dash Enterprise by selecting Publish.
+Once you are happy with your app, you can publish it to Plotly Cloud or Dash Enterprise by selecting Publish and then Publish app.
+If publishing to Plotly Cloud, you can also choose your app's visibility before publishing.
+For Dash Enterprise, see App Privacy.

-Select View App to go to the app:
+Select Publish and then View published app to go to the app:

 To update your live app, select Republish app from the Publish menu: